Melyohin-AA/OpenWeatherApiHandleLib/README.md

 This .NET SDK requires `.NET 6.0`

 ## Installation
-*Note: The license is not approved.*
+*Note: The MIT license is not approved.*

 .NET CLI
 ```